EvolveSystemsGroup/vimeo-vtt-to-transcript/README.md

 Vimeo automatically transcribes your video and creates closed captions for it.
 You can download the subtitles as a .vtt file, but this isn't useful if you need a human-readable transcript.

-Subtitle files are designed to pack as many words onto one or two lines as possible, which often means splitting paragraphs in two, which makes it hard to read.
+Subtitle files are designed to pack as many words onto one or two lines as possible, which often means splitting paragraphs in two.
+This makes it hard to read.

-This page converts Vimeo's .vtt subtitle files to a readable transcript file.
+This page converts Vimeo's .vtt subtitle files to a readable transcript.

 ## Using The Converter

-This converter has been deployed on this page: https://evolvepreneur.app/page/vimeo-vtt-to-transcript
+This converter has been deployed on this page for you to use: https://evolvepreneur.app/page/vimeo-vtt-to-transcript

 ## How To Obtain The .vtt File